AhmadBakerr/Travel-App/travel-app/README.md

 npm run dev
-Your app should now be available at http://localhost:8081/.
+Your app should now be available at http://localhost:3000/.

-4️⃣ Build for production:

-npm run build
-5️⃣ Start the server:

-npm start

 📝 Project Structure